How to Show, Hide, or Restore Windows 10 Desktop Icons

 Registry Edit For Desktop Icons

 Step 2.
-Open ‘Registry Editor’ by typing ‘regedit’ and click on ‘Ok’.
-You may also type the same in Search Bar and press enter to open.
+Open ‘Registry Editor’ by typing ‘regedit’ and clicking on ‘Ok’.
+You may also type the same in the Search Bar and press Enter to open.

 Step 3.
-From the left-hand side panel, go to the following path and create a new 32-bit DWORD value with NoDesktop name and press enter.
-You may also copy-paste below address in the registry address bar.
+From the left-hand side panel, go to the following path and create a new 32-bit DWORD value with the NoDesktop name and press enter.
+You may also copy-paste the address below in the registry address bar.
 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\Explorer

 Note: Regardless you are using 64-bit Windows, you will need to use a 32-bit DWORD as the value type.